Many European Engines are Harmed by

 Although it’s easy to assume that the more expensive the vehicle, the better quality the lubricant it needs, that’s not always the case.
 For example, the mid-priced Volkswagen TDI requires a very specific, high spec lubricant.

-Looking at this from yet another perspective, the United States is the only major market in the world where Group III petroleum oil can be legally labeled as synthetics.
-While this clever 1999 maneuver allowed a flood of petroleum “synthetics” to hit the market and command much higher profits by undercutting the manufacturing costs of true synthetics, it may well be contributing to European-vehicle engine problems.
+Looking at this from yet another perspective, the United States is the only major market in the world where Group III petroleum oil can be legally labeled as “synthetics”.
+Everywhere else it’s still fraud.
+While this clever 1999 petroleum-industry redefinition allowed a flood of petroleum “synthetics” to hit the market and command much higher profits while undercutting the manufacturing costs of true synthetics, it may well be contributing to European-vehicle engine problems.
 Some vehicle owners, even those aware of the need for high-performance oils, may be using these API Group III “synthetic” oils while assuming their engine will be protected.
 In reality, those oils are only marginally better than their cheaper siblings, and almost none of them meet the ACEA specifications.
 Perhaps Mercedes-Benz should consider a lawsuit against the oil companies for deceiving the American public and directly contributing to these problems.

 Given this bleak engine-oil picture for American owners of European cars, the corporate hero in the American story is AMSOIL.
 Several years ago AMSOIL made a splash in the European vehicle market by introducing their flagship 0W-30 oil.
 Formulated to surpass a proposed European oil spec to enable 30,000 mile oil changes, Amsoil recommended it for 35,000 mile drain intervals.
 In fact, it is this oil’s world-class technology – improved again in 2008 – that enabled the Million Mile expedited-delivery van to run conservative 25,000 mile oil changes.
 A sub-standard valve keeper halted the engine at 930,000 miles, leading to an engine-rater’s discovery that there was almost no engine wear.
 [A former senior OEM engineer distilled the seven lessons of the Million Mile Van and detailed how to prevent differential failures.]